 How can B2B businesses achieve this goal?

 Leveraging effective eCommerce SEO strategies can help B2B businesses boost online visibility.
-This can help increase quality traffic and chances of conversions, thereby driving high ROI.
+This can help increase quality traffic and chances of conversions, thereby driving high return on investment (ROI).

 Key Differences Between B2B and B2C eCommerce

 In a B2B business setup, the seller and buyer are business entities.
 On the other hand, in the B2C business (business-to-consumer), the seller is the business, while the buyer is the consumer.